 Misdemeanors

 In North Carolina, most misdemeanors carry a two-year time limit with certain exceptions of abuse and sexual assault against children.
 (N.C.
 Gen. Statute 15-1 (2020).)
 A case for deceit, malicious mischief, or petit larceny where the value of the property is no more than $5 must be started within 2 years.
-If the case has to be stopped because a pleading is defective, a new case can be started within one year of the date the case stopped.
+If the case has to be stopped because a pleading is defective, a new case can be started within one year of the date the case was stopped.

 Malicious Misdemeanors

-A case for a malicious misdemeanor can be started any time, with no statute of limitations.
+A case for a malicious misdemeanor can be started at any time, with no statute of limitations.
 Malice can be difficult for the State to prove; however, in some cases, previous convictions can lead to an automatic assumption of malice.
 A misdemeanor that shows malice means that the accused was malicious in carrying out the crime.
 Many misdemeanor crimes against children must be started within 10 years such as the following:

 - Sexual battery